blaasto

 Fig Fruit

-Fig fruit can be sunburned when temps are excessive, especially when they are not shaded by the leaf canopy of the tree.
+Fig fruit can be sunburned when temperatures are excessive, especially when they are not shaded by the leaf canopy of the tree.
 This will often make the skin more leathery, but will probably not hurt the flesh of the fruit inside.
 If the sunburn is evidence of excessive heat exposure, then the flesh inside has probably been "cooked" or overheated and is not edible.

 Fig Branches